 Thank you for confirming that you are based in a country where information about health claims for probiotics is permitted.

-Meta-analysis of studies of over 19,000 babies have consistently shown a substantial reduction in necrotising enterocolitis, mortality and Late onset sepsis in premature babies recieving multistrain probiotics.
+Previous meta-analyses of studies of over 19,000 babies have consistently shown a substantial reduction in necrotising enterocolitis, mortality and Late onset sepsis in premature babies recieving multistrain probiotics.
 A recent review showed a significant reduction in NEC and mortality in a UK NICU using Labinic Drops.
-Labinic has been used even in the most premature babies (22 weeks onwards) due to its excellent safety profile
+Labinic has been used even in the most premature babies (22 weeks onwards) due to its excellent safety profile.

-Exposure to antibiotics (either at Caesarean Section, through breast milk or from courses of antibiotics) can cause intestinal dybiosis.
-In addition, antacids (e.g. omeprazole, lanzoprazole) can also cause dysbiosis.
-This may present with abdominal pain, excessive/painful wind, diarrhoea and/or mucousy stools.
+Exposure to antibiotics (either at Caesarean Section, through breast milk or from courses of antibiotics) can cause intestinal dybiosis (disruption of the normal healthy gut microbiome) in babies.
+In addition, antacids (e.g. gaviscon, omeprazole, lanzoprazole) can also cause dysbiosis.
+This may cause reflux, abdominal pain, excessive/painful wind, diarrhoea and/or mucousy stools.

 Labinic Drops can help to correct a dysbiosis and assist in the restoration of a more normal microbiome, with subsequent resolution of symptoms.

 Labinic Drops represent great value.
-Labinic is manufactured to pharmaceutical standards and provides 2 billion probiotics for a very low daily price.
-How do we do it?
+Labinic is manufactured to pharmaceutical standards and provides 2 billion probiotics for a very low daily price, unlike some which are much more costly.
+How do we deliver quality and value to customers?

-Based on the meta-analysis reductions in NEC, mortality and sepsis, we estimate that if every premature baby born in the NHS (UK) at less than 34 weeks was given Labinic Drops once they had started milk feeds, and that Labinic was continued until 37 weeks corrected gestation, then the NHS could save £20 million every year (including the cost of the Labinic Drops).
+Based on the meta-analysis reductions in NEC, mortality and sepsis, we estimate that if every premature baby born in the NHS (UK) at less than 34 weeks was given Labinic Drops once they had started milk feeds, and that Labinic was continued until 37 weeks corrected gestation, then the NHS could save up to £20 million every year (including the cost of the Labinic Drops), based on a conservative reduction by 30% of these morbidities.
+If only NEC is considered, a saving of up to £11m annually is estimated based on a 50% reduction.

-None of this includes the suffering and distress caused by these potentially modifiable conditions.
+None of this includes the suffering and distress caused by these potentially modifiable conditions, nor any disease modification to a less severe pathophysiology.

 In any patient who becomes unwell who is receiving Labinic Drops, the administration should be ceased immediately and appropriate investigations and treatment commenced.
-Labinic bacteria would normally be sensitive to combinations of Penicillin/Gentamicin, Ampicillin/Gentamicin, Meropenem/Vancomycin, Piptazobactam/Vancomycin, Cefotaxime/Vancomycin although the advice of a Pharmacist and Microbiologist should always be sought.
+Labinic bacteria do not carry antibiotic resistance genes, and would normally be sensitive to combinations of Penicillin/Gentamicin, Ampicillin/Gentamicin, Meropenem/Vancomycin, Piptazobactam/Vancomycin, Cefotaxime/Vancomycin although the advice of a Pharmacist and Microbiologist should always be sought.

 United Kingdom NHS and private distribution of Labinic Drops in the UK is currently directly provided by Biofloratech Ltd